r-ward/Global_Analysis_ForestRA/README.md

 # Global_Analysis_ForestRA

-This repository holds the scripts and data used for the global analysis of forest reproductive allocation described in the manuscript Ward et al. (2025).
+This repository holds the scripts and data used for the global analysis of forest reproductive allocation described in the manuscript Ward et al. (in press).
 Data will be released upon publication.